 Thomas Thiery teaches watermedia classes at the ACA.
 Tom is a long-time artist who grew up in the greater Chicago area and attended the Art Institute of Chicago and has degrees from Western and Eastern Michigan universities.
 He is a charter member of the Rocky Mountain Watermedia Society, and has been featured in many watermedia publications and has exhibited around the nation.
 Tom has received many awards and also been commissioned by many businesses and individuals to create art.

-Julia Tomaro is the Youth Art Education Director and an instructor at the ACA.
+Julia Tomaro is the Director of Volunteer Engagement and an instructor at the ACA.
 She is retired as art curriculum coordinator for the Berkley School District in Oakland County.
 She held many positions with the Michigan Art Education Association: region liaison, division level chair, conference chair and vendor exhibit chair.
 Her education includes both a BA and Master of Art Education from the University of Michigan and a Master of Educational Leadership from Eastern Michigan University.
 She has also attended and presented at summer workshops and conventions for art educators.
 She works in fabrics and clay.